-Mary M. Gergen, Ph.D., is a founder, board member and treasurer/secretary of the Taos Institute and a professor emerita of psychology affiliated with the Women’s Studies Program at Penn State University, Brandywine, Media, PA.
-She has positioned herself at the intellectual convergence of feminist theory and postmodernist thought, as a social constructionist.
-(Occasionally she gets run down, but the locale is intriguing all the same.)
-She has been involved in a great variety of the Taos projects, including conferences, organizational consulting and educational spheres.
+Mary M. Gergen, Ph.D., died peacefully on Sept.
+22, 2020.
+Mary was a co-founder, board member and treasurer/secretary of the Taos Institute for 27 years.
+She was a professor emerita of psychology affiliated with the Women’s Studies Program at Penn State University, Brandywine, Media, PA.
+She positioned herself at the intellectual convergence of feminist theory and postmodernist thought, as a social constructionist.
+She was involved in a great variety of the Taos projects, including conferences, organizational consulting and educational spheres.

 Her publications include:

-- Feminist Reconstructions in Psychology, Narrative, Gender & Performance (Thousand Oaks, CA: Sage 2001),
+- Feminist Reconstructions in Psychology, Narrative, Gender & Performance (Thousand Oaks: Sage, 2001),

 - Social Constructionism: A Reader, edited with K. J. Gergen (London: Sage, 2003),